cdgco/VestaWebInterface/docs/manual-config.md

 * VESTA\_METHOD: Choose whether to use an API Key or username and password for API authentication. 'api' or 'credentials'.
 * VESTA\_API\_KEY: VestaCP generated API Key if 'api' enabled.
 * VESTA\_ADMIN\_UNAME: Username of the VestaCP admin account if 'credentials' enabled. 'admin' by default.
-* VESTA_ADMIN_PW: Password for VestaCP admin account if 'credentials' enabled.
+* VESTA_ADMIN_PW: AES-256-CBC encrypted password for VestaCP admin account if 'credentials' enabled.
+Uses encryption keys stored in config.php (KEY3 & KEY4).
-* KEY1: Encryption Key.
+* KEY1: Encryption Key for backend authentication.
 Replace with random string.
-* KEY2: Encryption Key.
+* KEY2: Encryption Key for backend authentication.
 Replace with random string.
 * WARNINGS_ENABLED: Choose who should see warning messages about server connection and security issues.
 Accepted values: 'none', 'admin' and 'all'.
 * ICON: Path to icon from plugins/images folder.
 Read [Branding section](branding) for more info.
 * LOGO: Path to logo from plugins/images folder.
 Read [Branding section](branding) for more info.
 * FAVICON: Path to favicon from plugins/images folder.
 Read [Branding section](branding) for more info.
+* HEADER_AD: HTML Ad to display on all page headers.
+* FOOTER_AD: HTML Ad to display on all page footers.
+* ADMIN_ADS: Choose whether or not to display ads to Admin user. 'true' or 'false'.
+* EXT_SCRIPT: Javascript code to include on all pages.

 #### Enable / Disable Sections
 * WEB\_ENABLED: Enter 'true' or 'false'.
 If 'false', hides all web domains and control to web domain settings.
 Case sensitive.